kebin20/old-quizzical/README.md

 - Display the number of correct answers once the answers have been checked (after pressing the "check answers" button)

-- Restart the game after clicking the "Play Again" button and bring user back to the welcome screen
+- Restart the game after clicking the "Play Again" button and bring user back to the welcome screen (COMPLETED)

 (NOTE: Might need to rework quiz app as the solutions suggested weren't working OR try to use React Context to help with state management)

 FUTURE IMPLEMENTATION:

 - Need to know how to implement a loading screen when the API is being fetched

+REWORK CAN BE MADE:

+- Move business logic out from QuizList into the App.jsx